eh3rrera/ocpj8-notes/02-Advanced-Java-Class-Design/5-Develop-code-that-declares-implements-and-or-extends-interfaces-and-use-the-atOverride-annotation.md

 ````
 A class that implements an interface must implement all the methods declared in the interface.
 The only exception is default methods.
 Java 8 introduces this feature, which provides the flexibility to allow an interface to define an implementation which will be used as default in the situation where a class fails to provide an implementation for that method.

-This is made by adding the keyword `default` before the method's access modifier and adding the implementation inside interface:
+This is made by adding the keyword `default` before the method's access modifier and adding its implementation inside the interface itself:
 ````java
 interface Vehicle {
     default public void start() {